Return to David Crawford's home page

 1972 - 2002 Member of many McGill University and McGill University Libraries committees including: Senate Committee on the University Bookstore, Senate Committee on Student Discipline, University Appeal Committee on Student Discipline and Grievance, Committee to Select a Director of Libraries, Staff Benefits Advisory Committee, Trustee, Long-term Disability Fund, Senate Committee on Physical Development, McGill University Board of Governors' Academic Salary Policy Sub-Committee and (representing academic staff) the 1998/99 Committee to Select a University Chancellor.

 1992 - 2002 Chair of the Management Committee of the McGill Affiliated Health Sciences Library Consortium.
-The Consortium, formed in 1992, links the McGill library system with the libraries in the affiliated hospitals and formalizes earlier ad-hoc arrangements.
-It has resulted in hospitals contributing funds to make online biomedical databases available to the whole McGill community in a distributed fashion.
+The Consortium, formed in 1992, linked the McGill library system with the libraries in the affiliated hospitals and formalized earlier ad-hoc arrangements.
+It resulted in hospitals contributing funds to make online biomedical databases available to the whole McGill community in a distributed fashion.

 1995 - 1997 Vice President (Internal) and member of the Executive Committee, McGill Association of University Teachers.
 As Vice President (Internal) I was responsible for relations with the University administration, including issues of salary, benefits, pensions, discipline and grievance, tenure and retirement.
 To accomplish these responsibilities I was a member of or chaired a number of MAUT and University committees including committees on salary policy, staff relations, benefits and academic regulations.

 1996 - 2002 Member, representing McGill University, of CREPUQ Group de travail des bibliothèques en sciences de la santé.
-CREPUQ links Québec universities
+CREPUQ was a cooperative that linked all Québec universities

 *Co-editor (with M.A.
 Flower) of CanHealth.
 A guide for Canadian Health Libraries, Ottawa, Canadian Health Libraries Association, 1985.